gekakud/RSID_Face_Guard/SOFTWARE_REQUIREMENTS.md

 camera and its associated restart stutter.

-**FR-SESS-03** A session shall be started by a valid card tap (card modes) or a screen tap (demo face-only mode), and never while a session, init mode or a result screen is already active.
+**FR-SESS-03** A session shall be started by a valid card tap (card modes) or a screen tap (demo face-only mode), and never while a session or init mode is already active.
+A **different** valid card presented during a result-screen hold shall pre-empt the result and start a new session (BR-04).

-**FR-SESS-04** During a session the service shall retry face matching every `AUTH_RETRY_INTERVAL_SEC` until a match succeeds or `AUTH_SESSION_TIMEOUT_SEC` elapses.
+**FR-SESS-04** During a **face-only (demo) session** the service shall retry face matching every `AUTH_RETRY_INTERVAL_SEC` until a match succeeds or `AUTH_SESSION_TIMEOUT_SEC` elapses.
+In card-triggered modes the session ends on the **first** conclusive mismatch, per BR-05; retrying is not performed because the identity to verify against is already known from the card.

 **FR-SESS-05** Only one authentication attempt shall be in flight at a time;
 a retry tick arriving while an attempt runs shall be skipped.